Cass County, Howard Township, M-60 Tanker Spill

 - Consultants for the liable party contacted the property owner regarding proposed drilling locations and to plan to begin fieldwork on May 1.
 The insurance company made arrangement with the property owner for site access in late April 2019.

-- On April 22, 2019, EGLE received an update on the status of this access agreement.
+- On April 22, 2019, EGLE received an update on the status of this access agreement and access had been obtained and work would commence as soon as weather permitted.